-- W2 forms,

-- Verification of employment/income forms,

-- Minimum of 60 days of Year-to-Date (YTD) earnings not more than 90 days old,

-- For new jobs, at least 30 days of paystubs plus verification of employment from previous job

-- child support decrees and in cases where child support has been ordered, but not paid, on behalf of children in the household, the file must contain a statement to that effect.
+- W2 forms - Verification of employment/income forms - Minimum of 60 days of Year-to-Date (YTD) earnings not more than 90 days old - Child support decrees In cases where child support has been ordered, but not paid, on behalf of children in the household, the file must contain a statement to that effect. - Divorce decrees and/or absolute judgements - Filed Separation Agreements with free trader language included - Documentation from child support enforcement authorities - Award letters for Social Security Benefits - Award letters for Social Security Disability - Award letters for Supplemental Security Income - Documentation of full-time student status - Payroll ledgers - Section 8 vouchers (Home Ownership Program) - Year-to-date Profit & Loss statement and previous 2 years of tax returns (for Self-Employed only). - Payments received for the care of foster children (reviewed on a case-by-case basis as needed)

-- Divorce decrees.

-- Separation agreements,

-- Documentation from child support enforcement authorities,

-- Award letters for Social Security,

-- Award letters for Social Security Disability,

-- Award letters for Supplemental Security Income,

-- Documentation of full-time student status,

-- Payroll ledgers,

-- Section 8 vouchers, and

-- If self-employed, YTD Profit and Loss Statement and the last 2-years of Tax Returns.